 These Active Warrant lists provide you with individuals that have current warrants (delayed up to 24 hours), including the person’s name, the date the warrant was issued, the agency involved and the reason for the warrant.
 You can also click on the case number to get the person’s full criminal record.

-If you are looking for a way to find probation records for a particular person, you can start by performing a criminal record search with the Clerk of Courts Case Search Tool.
+Thus, if you are looking for a way to find probation records for a particular person, you can start by performing a criminal record search with the Clerk of Courts Case Search Tool.
 Your first step is to perform a criminal record search with whatever applicable information you have available.
 Details were provided in an earlier section on how to perform a criminal record search.

 Once you find the criminal record you want to search, you will want to navigate to the “Charge” section.
 From there, you can scroll down and click on the link for the sentencing information.